 Liverpool play their home games at Anfield, widely considered one of the most atmospheric stadiums in Europe – and if you know where to look for tickets you can experience it yourself.

-With the Premier League season held from August to May, and a number of cup games played across this period too, there are plenty of opportunities for attending Anfield for a live match.
-If you’re planning a trip to the UK, and would like to find out if Liverpool are playing any homes games during the dates you’d like to come, there are full fixture lists for the upcoming season available to view online.
+With the Premier League season running from August to May, and a number of cup games played across this period too, there are plenty of opportunities for attending Anfield for a live match.
+If you’re coming to the UK, and would like to find out if Liverpool are playing at home during your dates of travel, there are full fixture lists for the upcoming 2023 & 2024 season available to view online.
+We’ve also done some research and picked out some of the best options for buying Liverpool tickets over the Internet.

-If you’ve tried getting Anfield tickets through the official club but not had any luck, another option is to try a ticketing agency that buys tickets and then sells them on.
-One of the best agencies around for this is Ticketgum, who seem to have tickets available for virtually all Premier League games – and particularly for the bigger clubs like Liverpool.
-Ticket prices are determined by supply and demand, so the longer you leave it the more you’ll usually pay – and tickets can get very pricey.
+They seem to have tickets available for virtually all Premier League games – and particularly for the bigger clubs like Liverpool.
+Prices are determined by supply and demand, so the longer you leave it the more you’ll usually pay.
 Ticketgum own the tickets, so there’s no risk of forgeries, and they arrange delivery of your tickets too, offering an express service to ensure you receive them in good time.
-If you’re staying in a hotel, you can even get the ticket sent directly there if you prefer.
-There’s a 100% money back guarantee if the game’s cancelled, too.
+If you’re staying in a hotel, you can even get the ticket sent directly to reception, and there are other designated pick-up points within reach of the stadium.
+They also have a very good Trustpilot rating as well as a 100% money back guarantee if the game’s cancelled.